 Availability & pricing

-BetterZip is available for macOS devices only.
-It works fine with almost all the Macs out there.
+BetterZip 5 is available for macOS devices only.
+It works fine with almost all the Macs out there, and it works fine on macOS Catalina as well.

-If you are someone who shifted from Windows to macOS, you’d have heard of WinZip.
-Before OSs started including their own utility software, WinZip was the best way to create and extract archived files.
-As it turns out, WinZip for Mac is a great app for archiving and unarchiving files too.
+If you recently shifted from Windows to macOS, you’d have heard of WinZip.
+Before OSs started including their utility software, WinZip was the best way to create and extract archived files.
+As it turns out, WinZip for Mac is an excellent app for archiving and unarchiving files too.
 Let’s have a quick look.

-Just like we saw in the case of BetterZip, it’s incredibly easy to set up and start using WinZip for Mac.
+Just like we saw in the case of BetterZip 5, it’s incredibly easy to set up and start using WinZip for Mac.
 The whole installation process takes just a few seconds.
-There is, however, one problem.
-We could not find the quick access entries in the Services menu.
+One problem is that we could not find the quick access entries in the Services menu.
 It means that you have to open WinZip for Mac every time you have to archive files.
 You can, however, open archived files using the Open With menu.

 To unarchive files, you can open the file using WinZip for Mac or drag the file into the interface.
 There are a few advantages: the software automatically unzips the file and shows you a preview.
 So, you can know which file you are saving even before you do.
-Once you are done with previewing, you can simply extract the files.
+Once you finish previewing the file, you can simply extract the files.
 Or, if you are trying to make a new archive, hit Save to proceed.

-On a related note, however, we really loved the User Interface.
-It’s really great for moving files between the archive and different directories on your Mac.
+On a related note, however, we loved the User Interface.
+It’s great for moving files between the archive and different directories on your Mac.

 WinZip for Mac does not have as many customization options as we’ve seen in BetterZip.
 Still, it’s somewhat good to go.